Alleged Kaseya REvil Ransomware Hacker Extradited, Arraigned

-An alleged hacker purportedly involved in the July 2021 ransomware attack against Kaseya has been charged with the cyber crime, The U.S. Department of Justice indicated.
+An alleged hacker purportedly involved in the July 2021 ransomware attack against Kaseya has been extradited to the United States and arraigned, The U.S. Department of Justice indicated.

 The Kaseya VSA supply chain cyberattack hit roughly 50 MSPs on July 2, 2021.
 The REvil ransomware attack spread from the MSPs to between 800 and 1,500 businesses worldwide, Kaseya CEO Fred Voccola told Reuters on July 5, 2021.